 Anecdotally, I know some companies that have tried to make adjustments to correct a nonconformance, but neglected proper documentation of those corrective activities.
 By not documenting these critical details, it makes it all the more difficult to determine whether systemic issues exist, thus preventing companies from finding the real root cause.

-We recommend using a supplier survey in these cases, a useful tool many companies use during the qualification process.
+We recommend using a supplier survey in these cases, a useful tool that many companies use during the qualification process.
 This form can give you valuable information about the supplier, whether they’re certified, and the level of emphasis they put into their quality systems.

 Part (b) of 820.75 requires that,

 The idea is that you need to be able to prove that your processes are replicable, to give you the same expected quality every time.
-Process validation is the fifth most-common mistake when implementing CFR Part 820, which indicates companies aren’t putting the required time into validating their processes.
+Process validation is the fifth most common mistake when implementing 21 CFR Part 820.
+This could indicate that companies aren’t putting the required time into validating their processes.
 It could also they are simply unsure of how to interpret the regulation.

 The quality audit regulation can be found within Part 820.22 of the quality system regulation guidelines.